jobs4teens/TeenServ/README.md

 [![Code Climate](https://codeclimate.com/github/jobs4teens/jobs4teens/badges/gpa.svg)](https://codeclimate.com/github/jobs4teens/jobs4teens)
 [![Test Coverage](https://codeclimate.com/github/jobs4teens/jobs4teens/badges/coverage.svg)](https://codeclimate.com/github/jobs4teens/jobs4teens/coverage)

+Jobs4teens is a web-based teenage services market place created for the CSC444 (Software Engineering) course at the University of Toronto.
+It connects teenagers willing to provide specific services such as babysitting, lawn-mowing, snow-shovelling, yard-cleanup, etc. to local clients willing to hire them.

 ## Prerequisites

-**Note**: The versions listed are the ones I have in use.
+**Note**: The versions listed are the target versions.
 Compatibility with earlier versions is most likely possible, but with no guarantees since no testing has been done with them.

 * Ruby 2.4+